zaoqi/movfuscator/README.md

 --no-mov-flow
   Use jmp instructions in implementing control flow.
 This will substantially speed up execution in larger projects.
+If using floating point operations with this flag, link to softfloat*_cf.o instead of the fully obfuscated libraries.

 --mov-extern
   Use mov instructions to implement external function calls.
 This is the